Rocknrenew/rpi-ircam/README.md

 rpi-ircam
 =========

-Code for integrated infrared + visible webcam capture on the Raspberry Pi
+Code for integrated infrared + visible webcam capture on the Raspberry Pi.